Our Elder Law attorneys are here to help you with planning for long-term care, guardianship proceedings, and estate planning.

 What is an Elder Law Attorney?

 An elder law attorney, sometimes referred to as an elder care attorney, helps clients and their families navigate the challenges unique to seniors as they age.
 At Burner Prudenti Law P.C., we help seniors in New York with planning for long-term care, determining eligibility for government benefits and ensuring that legal documents such as wills, trusts and advanced directives are in place.
-We also help family members when guardianship proceedings are needed to ensure the health and safety of a loved one who has lost capacity.
+We also help family members when guardianship proceedings are needed to ensure the health and safety of a loved one who has lost capacity – or protect the rights of seniors who oppose a guardianship.

 Our elder law specific estate planning focuses on aiding seniors in implementing estate plans with a particular focus on long-term care, incapacity, and wealth transfer at death.
 Burner Prudenti Law is a vocal advocate for aging in place and entering the third age with a clear plan of action that can protect them in case of incapacity and afford them the greatest autonomy.